 Modern French as a category in Germany's Michelin-starred set spans a wide quality and price range.
 At the upper end, houses like Vendôme in Bergisch Gladbach and Restaurant Haerlin in Hamburg operate at two-star level with corresponding price points.
 The one-star, €€€ tier to which Adler belongs is, in practical terms, the entry point for Michelin-quality Modern French in Germany: technically serious, but not requiring the outlay of a multi-star tasting menu evening.
 For diners travelling through the southwest, this price-to-quality alignment matters.
 Lahr is not a primary destination in the way that Baiersbronn has become for food-motivated travellers, which means Adler draws from a more local and regional audience while still performing at inspector-clearance level.

-That positioning also defines Adler's peer set within the city.
+That positioning also defines Adler's comparable set within the city.
 Lahr's dining scene otherwise runs toward the country-cooking tradition, with addresses like Fegers Grüner Baum and Gasthaus representing the regional vernacular end of the spectrum.
 Within that local context, Adler sits in a different bracket entirely.
 It is competing not with other Lahr restaurants but with one-star addresses across Baden-Württemberg and the adjacent Alsace.

 For a broader sense of how Modern French performs at the one-star level internationally, the London comparisons are instructive: Sketch, The Lecture Room and Library and Alex Dilling at Hotel Café Royal represent how the category performs in a high-cost capital market.
 Adler's €€€ positioning in a provincial German city produces a very different cost-per-cover proposition, even within the same culinary tradition.